A large public audience watching Silenced No More in Mombasa in an open, festive performance setting.

 This is the layer that turns an arts event into a platform: not only the production image, but the social afterlife around it.

-European Union logo Danida logo Danish Agency for Culture and Palaces logo
+European Union in Kenya logo Royal Danish Embassy in Nairobi / Ministry of Foreign Affairs of Denmark logo Danish Agency for Culture and Palaces logo

 Cast members gathering after the show in front of a European Union backdrop.